dababiyoda/CHARIO/README.md

 - Access to PHI is audited in the `audit_logs` table.
 - `helmet` and request rate limiting are enabled by default.

+## Observability

+Logging is handled by `pino-http` and each request is tagged with an `X-Correlation-ID`.
+Metrics are exposed in Prometheus format at `/metrics` and include HTTP request latency and a counter of failed ride operations.
+These can be visualized with Grafana.

 ## Developer documentation

 Additional details on repository structure and local development can be found in [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).